Shourya2710/Shourya2710/README.md

 - Hi there 👻
-- 🌱 I’m currently learning Cloud Computing and DevOps
-- 🔭 I'm also interested in Web Development, programming languages and keen to explore various fields of CS
-- 🤔 I’m looking for help with learning app development and web development
-- 📫 How to reach me: LinkedIn linkedin.com/in/shourya-chawla2710
+🔭 I’m currently working on Cloud Infrastructure, Linux Administration, DevOps Automation, and AI-powered workflow solutions 🌱 I’m currently learning Data Analytics, AI Automation, Advanced Kubernetes, and Terraform 👯 I’m looking to collaborate on DevOps, Cloud, Automation, and Open Source projects 🤔 I’m looking for help with AI integration in DevOps workflows and scalable automation architectures 💬 Ask me about Linux Administration, AWS, Azure, Docker, Kubernetes, Terraform, Ansible, Jenkins, and Cloud Operations 📫 How to reach me: LinkedIn linkedin.com/in/shourya-chawla2710 😄 Pronouns: He/Him
+⚡ Fun fact: I enjoy automating repetitive tasks and turning complex infrastructure problems into simple scripts
 <!--
 **Shourya2710/Shourya2710** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.